Ahmed-Nabil-31/sc-project3-IFN-I/peer_review/rebuttal_response.md

 > *Reviewer Comment*: "The figure captions are quite lengthy and repetitive."

 **Author Response**:
-We revised all figure captions in the manuscript to be concise and focused on key biological takeaways, eliminating redundant descriptions of software methods.
+We revised all figure captions in the manuscript to be concise and shortened them.
+Their description was explained in the discussion part rather then their captions, which were primarily in the Results section.

 ---